TimCliff/condenser/app/help/en/faq.md

 You can also create a post on Steemit.com with the tag #help, and someone in the community may be able to answer it.

+<a class="anchor" name="Disclaimer"></a>
 # Disclaimer

 ## Third Party References and User Links

-PeerHub, BlockTrades, Poloniex, Bittrex, Changelly, Shapeshift.io, Steemit.chat, SteemTools, AnonSteem, [[[add more here]]] are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.
+PeerHub, BlockTrades, Poloniex, Bittrex, Changelly, Shapeshift.io, Coinbase, Localbitcoins, Steemit.chat, SteemTools, and AnonSteem are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.

 All links to user posts were created by our users and do not necessarily represent the views of Steemit, Inc. or its management.
 Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.